smartcontractkit/documentation/docs/Introduction/architecture-overview/architecture-decentralized-model.md

 ## Aggregation Parameters

-Each aggregation round is triggered based on one or more aggregation parameters.
+Currently, the **Deviation Threshold** and **Heartbeat Threshold** are parameters that can trigger price feeds to update during an aggregation round.
+Each aggregation round is triggered based on one or these parameters.
 Whichever condition is met first will trigger an update to the data.

 ### Deviation Threshold